Find a property in Little Venice

 “I love wondering along the canal, popping into shops on Formosa Street and stopping for a coffee at Toast.
 Clifton Gardens is a wonderful place to browse and enjoy a delicious lunch.
 It’s all on our doorstep plus great transport links and schools.”
 Sarah, Warrington Crescent W9

-If you would like to find out how No Place Like Home Property Finders can assist with your Little Venice property search, please visit www.nplhome.co.uk or call +44 (0) 782 532 1564 to discuss your property search requirements.
+To sum up, if you would like to find out how No Place Like Home Property Finders can assist with your Little Venice property search, please visit www.nplhome.co.uk or call +44 (0) 782 532 1564 to discuss your property search requirements.